 With increased ecommerce competition and economic uncertainty, online retailers need to prioritize the customer experience more than ever before.
 Consumer habits were forced to change when a global pandemic hit, and now consumer preferences are changing too.
 As consumers turn to digital more and more, what can you do to make your business stand out so that shoppers choose you?

 Personalization has always been an important piece of digital optimization, and now it is perhaps the best tool to help online retailers stand out in the crowd.
 Over 90% of people are more likely to purchase from a brand that offers them a personalized experience, according to Forbes.
 With nearly 80% of retailers investing in personalization though, it’s crucial to take your personalization efforts a step further.
 If you’re not sure how to beat out the competition, go directly to them – see how they’re personalizing their website and email marketing, and build a strategy to go even further for your customers.

 Lead With Empathy

-Consumers have made it clear they expect personalized messaging and recommendations when shopping online these days.
+Consumers have made it clear they expect personalized messaging and product recommendations when shopping online these days.
 More than that, though, customers want to see brands leading with compassion and empathy.
 While more shoppers are turning to digital experiences, the entire world is facing a period of economic uncertainty.
 It’s essential for businesses to blend online technology with a human touch to create an exceptional customer experience.
 Whether it is offering payment plans, discounts, or highlighting customer support tools, brands need to show that they are here for their customers and their community.

 Commit to Your Employee Experience